BitDive Glossary

 MCP (Model Context Protocol)

-An open standard that allows AI models (like Claude or GPT) to interact with external tools and data sources.
-BitDive uses MCP to provide AI agents with real-time runtime context from the JVM.
+An open standard that allows AI models to interact with external tools.
+BitDive uses MCP to provide AI agents (Cursor, Claude Code, Windsurf) with real runtime context from the JVM.

 N